Scc33/blog-posts/clm9bsdbx00030al6c6aa3nx6.md

 9. `seen.add(row)`, `seen.add(column)`, `seen.add(block)`: Adds the newly created strings to the `seen` set so that they can be checked against future cells.

-10. If all cells are valid, the function returns `True`, indicating a valid Sudoku board.Big O Analysis
+10. If all cells are valid, the function returns `True`, indicating a valid Sudoku board.

 ### Big O Analysis